bsherin/tactic/docs/Tile-Commands.rst

     .. py:method:: get_matching_documents(filter_function)

-        **filter\_function** should take a dict, corresponding to a document's metadata, as an argument, and should output a boolean.
+        :param func filter_function: Should take a dict, corresponding to a document's metadata, as an argument, and should output a boolean.
 Returns a list of the matching documents.

     .. py:method:: get_matching_rows(filter_function, document_name)

-        For table docs, **filter\_function** should take a dict (corresponding to a row) as an argument, and should output a boolean.
-If document_name is missing or None then this will look across all documents in the collection.
-Returns a list of the matching rows.
+        :param func filter\_function: For table docs, this should take a dict (corresponding to a row) as an argument, and should output a boolean.
+For freeform docs, this functin should take a string (corresponding to a line) as an argument, and should return a boolean.

+        :param str document_name: If this is missing or ``None`` then this will look across all documents in the collection.

-        For freeform docs, **filter\_function** should take a string (corresponding to a line) as an argument, and should return a boolean.
-It returns a list of the matching lines.
+        Returns a list of the matching rows or lines.

         Synonym: ``gmr``

     .. py:method:: display_matching_rows(filter_function, document_name)

         Will cause the table to only display rows matching the filter_function.

-        If document_name is missing or None then this will apply to all documents in the collection.
+        :param str document_name: If this is missing or ``None`` then this will apply to all documents in the collection.

         (Table documents only.)

         Synonym: ``dmr``